Assessment – Ways of judging how well children are progressing.

 G&T (Gifted and Talented) – A child working significantly beyond the usual age expectations in any area of the curriculum is classed as Gifted and Talented.

-Governors – The school is governed by a board of governors combining local parents, teachers, business people and community leaders.
+Local Academy Board Members – The school is governed by a board of governors combining local parents, teachers, business people and community leaders.

 ICT (Information and Communication Technology) – Refers to the whole area of computers and other related technology, such as iPads, cameras and mobile phones.